Aspiring-GitHub/Capstone/README.md

 # Capstone
-### Jupyter Notebooks and Python files in support of Coursera / IBM Data Science Final Project
+### Jupyter Notebooks and Python files in support of Coursera Data Science Final Project